Stateware/Dav3i/doc/CodingStandards.md

 ####JavaScript

 For now, JavaScript conventions are mostly covered under the general guidelines.
 Anything JavaScript specific will be added as needed.

+####C Sharp
+For C# files, ignore the general guidelines for naming classes; other than that, follow the general guidelines.

+#####Private Variables
+When naming private variables, add '_' in front of the name (i.e. the private variable 'length' should be named '_length')